MOV-EDX/SXSEXPHelper/README.md

 # SXSEXPHelper
 SXSEXPHelper is a very simple wrapper to automate building SFCFix fix batches which involve decompressing payload files from WinSxS.
-This is not an automated repair tool and should not be used by those who understand the internal mechanisms of Windows Update.
+This is not an automated repair tool and should not be used by those who do not understand the internal mechanisms of Windows Update.

 Instructions: